 Newark Museum, Newark NJ: This museum offers a Maker Space after-school program for a group of Newark Public School students with the goal to introduce them to STEM career possibilities through hands-on projects.
 We provided consulting for an evaluation strategy and instruments to get student feedback at various times during a semester’s program.

-Springfield Museums, Springfield MA: Awarded a planning grant by IMLS, the Springfield Museums began considering how to re-envision the George Walter Vincent Smith Art Museum to stimulate attendance, define the identity and make a clearer interpretive experience for this collector’s museum.
+Springfield Museums, George Walter Vincent Smith Art Museum, Springfield MA: Awarded a planning grant by IMLS, the Springfield Museums began considering how to re-envision the George Walter Vincent Smith Art Museum to stimulate attendance, define the identity and make a clearer interpretive experience for this collector’s museum.
 After their ‘Big Idea Summit’ in November 2012, we designed visitor research (in-person interviews and online questionnaires) to define likely audiences and to investigate possible interpretive themes.

-University of Wisconsin, CMIS-SSEC, Madison WI: Ongoing work on a NOAA-funded project to provide updated datasets to all Science On a Sphere sites (science museums, etc.); 2012 work included an analysis of program presenters’ awareness and use of EarthNow blogs introducing datasets on various topics, and a presentation at the National Network Meeting hosted by the Aquarium of the Pacific in Long Beach CA.
+University of Wisconsin, Science On a Sphere, CMIS-SSEC, Madison WI: Ongoing work on a NOAA-funded project to provide updated datasets to all Science On a Sphere sites (science museums, etc.); 2012 work included an analysis of program presenters’ awareness and use of EarthNow blogs introducing datasets on various topics, and a presentation at the National Network Meeting hosted by the Aquarium of the Pacific in Long Beach CA.

 Adirondack Museum, Blue Mountain Lake NY: Completed audience research for a Master Plan, including a review of 15 years of previous studies, an online survey of upstate NY current and potential visitors, and a concept development study conducted at multiple locations in the Adirondack Park to assess residents’ and visitors’ patterns of visiting interpretive/museum sites and their interest in and reactions to a variety of proposed exhibit concepts.

 Boonshoft Museum of Discovery, Dayton OH: Formative evaluation of an upcoming exhibition, Exoplanets, funded by NASA.
-Focusing on 9-13 year olds, we guided the staff in a study of two prototype components.
-Exhibit Designers
+Focusing on 9-13 year olds, we guided the staff in a study of two prototype components (with exhibit designer Display Dynamics, Inc.).

 City University of New York, Research Foundation: Evaluation of the fluorescence exhibit in the Creatures of Light exhibition at the American Museum of Natural History, based on Dr. David Gruber’s NSF-funded research on coral reefs.
 With a target audience of middle school students, this evaluation was designed to inform the development of a new website to teach about fluorescent proteins.